gwax/www-gwax/posts/2005/11/why-i-need-an-android.rst

 So I was driving down the road and I passed three cars in a row that each had one headlight out.
 Being as I was in the car by myself, I was thinking out loud and I said, "Three padiddles in a row, what're the odds of that?", rhetorically of course.
-Then it occured to me, if I had Data or C3P0 around, they would've rattled off the odds to me in annoyingly cliche form.
+Then it occurred to me, if I had Data or C3P0 around, they would've rattled off the odds to me in annoyingly cliche form.
 How awesome would that be?